I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndiscompletebindadapterex.md

     <b>NdisCompleteBindAdapterEx</b> with an error status, the binding attempt failed and the driver has
     released any resources it allocated to establish the binding.</p>

-<p>If a protocol driver returns NDIS_STATUS_PENDING from its
-    <a href="..\ndis\nc-ndis-protocol-bind-adapter-ex.md">ProtocolBindAdapterEx</a> function,
-    that driver must call
-    <b>NdisCompleteBindAdapterEx</b> after the binding operation is completed.</p>

-<p>If the open operation was successful, the protocol driver is ready to accept receive indications from
-    underlying drivers and to initiate send requests and OID requests on the binding.
-If the driver calls
-    <b>NdisCompleteBindAdapterEx</b> with an error status, the binding attempt failed and the driver has
-    released any resources it allocated to establish the binding.</p>

 ## -requirements
 <table>
 <tr>